-G. POSTGRADUATE REQUIREMENTS FOR ENTRY- see also section 18 above ENTRY CRITERIA Either Or Or Or DOCUMENTED VERIFICATION English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: studied in a UK school under the age of 18 and achieved: • GCSE English-grade B or 6 • A level English Lit or English Language - pass OR gained a Bachelor's degree or higher qualification in an English-speaking country according to the UKVI list of approved English-speaking countries Applicable to all applicants: Passed, no less than 2 years prior to making visa application, an overall score of 7 in Academic IELTS test with a minimum score of 6.5 in each category at a UKVI approved SELTS Centre Applicable to all applicants: passed one of the other permissible tests with the appropriate scores contained in chart F above.
-EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met overall and, where appropriate in each sub-test. application OR Other test appli umn C and D must have been taker cants: within 3 yrs prior to starting t he programme. application, unless already us Academic Qualifi- cations and Relevant Experience A minimum of a good honours degree, or equivalent qualification, in a subject relevant to the award chosen from a recognised university or HE institution plus minimum of two years of relevant experience A minimum of a good honours degree, or equivalent qualification, in a subject unrelated to their award from a recognised university or HE institution plus 4 years relevant experience (e.g., leadership/development etc.) Have good professional qualifications plus 4 years relevant experience CV AND Qualification Certificate verified by ENIC if an overseas qualification.
-AND a transcript of studies AND Book Critique AND References A good honours degree would usually be the equivalent of an upper second-class degree (2.1).
-A lower second-class degree (2.2) would be considered the lower classification was the result of extenuating circumstances.
-Bible/ Theology Knowledge A minimum of a good honours degree, or equivalent qualification in a Biblical or Theological subject or which included substantial study of Bible or Theology 4 years mission/ministry experience involving regular Biblical/Theological personal study OR 4 years teaching/preaching ministry in church or equivalent A minimum of one year's academic study in Bible and/or Theology at a recognized institution If former Biblical/Theological training is considered to be of insufficient depth, applicants will be required to complete the All Nations bridging course prior to being offered a CV AND, EITHER Qualification Certificate OR satisfactory reference AND Book Critique (One of the above is essential for and MA in Global Ecclesiology a Relevant Cross- cultural Experience to their own (i.e. they have lived experience criteria may be cons for a minimum of 2 years, interacted or worked in a cross-cultural mission dered but will be required to undertatedy.
-If approved, they may register in classwork nal setting).
-Applicants who dake a written assessment to er o not completely fulfil the assure they have the skills CV, Personal Statement and satisfactory references
+G. POSTG RADUATE REQUIREMENTS FOR ENTRY- see also section 18 above ENTRY CRITERIA Either Or Or Or DOCUMENTED VERIFICATION English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: studied in a UK school under the age of 18 and achieved: GCSE English-grade B or 6 A level English Lit or English Language - pass OR gained a Bachelor's degree or higher qualification in an English-speaking country according to the UKVI list of approved English-speaking countries Applicable to all applicants: Passed, no less than 2 years prior to making visa application, an overall score of 7 in Academic IELTS test with a minimum score of 6.5 in each category at a UKVI approved SELTS Centre Applicable to all applicants: passed one of the other permissible tests with the appropriate scores contained in chart F above.
+EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met overall and, where appropriate in each sub-test. umn C and D must have been taker cants: within 3 yrs prior to starting t application, unless already us sed in a successful visa Academic Qualifi- cations and Relevant Experience A minimum of a good honours degree, or equivalent qualification, in a subject relevant to the award chosen from a recognised university or HE institution plus minimum of two years of relevant experience A minimum of a good honours degree, or equivalent qualification, in a subject unrelated to their award from a recognised university or HE institution plus 4 years relevant experience (e.g., leadership/development etc.) Have good professional qualifications plus 4 years relevant experience CV AND Qualification Certificate verified by ENIC if an overseas qualification.
+AND a transcript of studies AND Book Critique AND References isually be the equivalent of an uppe esult of extenuating circumstances. er second-class degree (2.1).
+A lower second-class degree ( 2.2) would be considered if Bible/ Theology Knowledge A minimum of a good honours degree, or equivalent qualification in a Biblical or Theological subject or which included substantial study of Bible or Theology 4 years mission/ministry experience involving regular Biblical/Theological personal study OR 4 years teaching/preaching ministry in church or equivalent A minimum of one year's academic study in Bible and/or Theology at a recognized institution If former Biblical/Theological training is considered to be of insufficient depth, applicants will be required to complete the All Nations bridging course CV AND, EITHER Qualification Certificate OR satisfactory reference AND Book Critique (One of the above is essential fo and MA in Global Ecclesiology a r the MTh in Contextual Theology wards) prior to being offered a place.
+Relevant Cross- cultural Experience Evidence that the applicant has, to their own (i.e. they have lived experience criteria may be consi for a minimum of 2 years, interacte or worked in a cross-cultural missio dered but will be required to undert tudy.
+If approved, they may register nal setting).
+Applicants who d ake a written assessment to er o not completely fulfil the nsure they have the skills CV, Personal Statement and satisfactory references